 The word “pure” carries the idea of immaculate, free from fault, free from defilement.
 “Pure” is something not contaminated with something else and thus is free from blemish.
 This word does not mean pure in the sense of morality but in the sense of a capacity to receive divine truth and apply it to experience without mixing it with human viewpoint.
 This person can utilize a maximum of God’s grace in his soul.
 This is purity in the sense of maximum capacity to relate to the principles of God’s Word and apply them to experience.

-The Bible calls God Himself “pure” so His wisdom is pure.
-It does not distort divine viewpoint.
-Therefore, if we have God’s wisdom, we have pure viewpoint.
+The Bible calls God Himself “pure,” His wisdom is pure.
+It does not distort the divine viewpoint.
+Therefore, if we have God’s wisdom, we have a pure viewpoint.